etas-contrib/score_bazel_cpp_toolchains/README.md

     - Easy addition of new compilers or versions

-## Using Toolchains in a Bazel Module
+## Using Toolchains in a different Bazel Module

 ### GCC Example (Linux x86_64)